Dick Morris to Newsmax: Trump-Musk Feud Hiding News on Budget Bill

-People are so "riveted" on the feud between President Donald Trump and Elon Musk that they've missed two pieces of news that will change the entire debate of passing the "one big beautiful bill," Trump adviser Dick Morris said on Newsmax Saturday.
+People are so "riveted" on the feud between President Donald Trump and Elon Musk that they've missed two pieces of news that will change the entire debate of passing the "one big, beautiful bill," Trump adviser Dick Morris said on Newsmax on Saturday.

 "Well, I'm not a marriage counselor, so I can't talk about [their] relationship, but I am a political consultant, so let's talk about the BBB," Morris told Newsmax's "The Count."